Submission Guidelines

 • Article must be no greater than 5,000 words

 • If the article uses extensive technical language, please include a layperson summary.
-If you have a technical research article, we would encourage you to publish in a journal and give us a summary to post
+If you have a technical research article, we would encourage you to publish it in a journal and give us a summary to post

 • If including figures, images, etc., include their proper credits/attributions